Havant Borough Council believes it is important that residents can see how council tax payer’s money is spent.

-Havant Borough Council is required to publish annually certain information regarding pay of senior members of staff.
-The information contained in this section relates to the remuneration (total pay) during 2017-18 and is broken down as follows;
+Havant Borough Council employs 261 members of staff (correct as of December 2020) and is required to publish annually certain information regarding pay of senior members of staff.
+The information contained in this section relates to the remuneration (total pay) during 2019-20 and is broken down as follows;

 - Details of remuneration and job title of certain senior employees whose salary is at least £50,000

 - Employees whose salaries are £150,000 or more identified by name

 - A list of responsibilities held by employees whose salary exceeds £50,000.

 The council shares a management team with East Hampshire District Council.
 Posts which are shared with East Hampshire District Council are identified.
 Although the payment of these posts is shared equally between the two councils, for the purposes of senior salary publication, remuneration information is shown against the employing council for the postholder.
 Responsibilities of the management team can be found under management structure.